kaltura/kaltura-player-android/StarterGuide.md

 		`allowSoftwareDecoder` to allow the player to user software decoder if hardware decoder is not at all available, by default it is `false`.

-		`allowVideoMixedMimeTypeAdaptiveness` if it is true then it will override your preferred codec list.
+		`allowMixedCodecAdaptiveness` if it is true then it will override your preferred codec list.
 It will add all the video codec in the tracks.
 If media has multiple codec available for video.

 	* `AudioCodecSettings`

-		`allowAudioMixedMimeTypes` if it is true then it will override your preferred codec list.
+		`allowMixedCodecs` if it is true then it will override your preferred codec list.
 It will add all the audio codec in the tracks.
 If media has multiple codec available for audio.

 <p>